JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 In the fall, sow beet seeds as soon as the temperature begins to drop, around 6 to 8 weeks before your first frost date.
 Your beets can hang on in freezing weather if you get some frost before they're fully mature, especially if you extend your season using frost cloth.

-how to plant beets
+how to sow beets seeds

 A Note on Beet Seeds